talkingwallace/NetDiskDemo/README.md

 Chrome,input "the outer ip"+"port",press enter,then you will find yourself
 having your own netdisk website.

-Warining:To let it run successfully,make sure to change variety 'localhost',which is in file 'main.js' under folder /public/js ,to your server's url.Also change server's url in file 'login.html',which is under folder 'view', to make sure that login and register functions work correctly.
+Warning:To let it run successfully,make sure to change variety 'localhost',which is in file 'main.js' under folder /public/js ,to your server's url.Also change server's url in file 'login.html',which is under folder 'view', to make sure that login and register functions work correctly.